 Information Police may release

-The New Zealand Police may release any information they hold if relevant to the purpose of this vetting request.
-This includes:
+The New Zealand Police may release any information they hold if relevant to the purpose of the vetting request.
+This may include:

 - Active charges and warrants to arrest